What is HCG?

 - 2 daily portions about 2 cups of of low glycemic vegetables.

-- Beverages – all non-caloric, but natural drinks, including coffee and tea, broth, and lemon and lime sweetened with stevia.
+- Beverages – all non-caloric, but natural drinks, including coffee and tea, broth, and lemon, lime and stevia, sweetened with stevia.

 This food can be distributed to suit the individual in a single day.
 The plan is followed for a minimum of 21 days and a maximum of 45 days.
-Many individuals may require some adjustment to the above, such as optional 750 calorie allowed days.
-No person should be discouraged in doing this plan, as many ways to individually tailor exist.
+Many individuals may require some adjustment to the above, as for instance the calorie intake may be anywhere from 700 to 1200 or more calories allowed days.
+No person should be discouraged in doing this plan, as many ways to individually tailor exist, including vegan plans.

 How is the HCG taken?